patrickhoefler/dockerfilegraph/README.md

 Flags:
-  -d, --dpi int           dots per inch of the PNG export (default 96) -f, --filename string   name of the Dockerfile (default "Dockerfile") -h, --help              help for dockerfilegraph
+  -d, --dpi int           dots per inch of the PNG export (default 96) -e, --edgestyle         style of the graph edges, one of: default, solid (default default) -f, --filename string   name of the Dockerfile (default "Dockerfile") -h, --help              help for dockerfilegraph
       --layers            display all layers (default false)